What is Money Laundering?

 You read stories about money laundering all the time, in the media and in films and TV programmes.
 What actually is it? is it illegal and why should you be aware of the consequences?
 HMRC has just launched its first investigations into new Money Laundering Offences after Law Firm Greenberg Taurig issued a Freedom Of Information request.

-The basic concept of money laundering is the concealment of the origin of illegally earned money.
+The basic concept is the concealment of the origin of illegally earned money.
 This normally involves bank transfers involving offshore banks and legitimate businesses.
 It doesn’t always have to involve foreign banks though.
 Hit TV show Breaking Bad was a very good example of this where Walter White earned money from selling crystal meth and ‘laundered’ the proceeds, ironically, through a new car wash business.
 No doubt a small pun for the uninitiated!
 Seriously, do you want to spend your next five birthdays behind bars?

 The Joint Money Laundering Steering Group (JMLSG) define the process as “procedure whereby criminals try to hide and disguise the correct source and ownership of the proceeds of their criminal performance, thereby avoiding prosecution, conviction and taking away of the illegal money” ref1.
 The service has been providing guidance to the financial sector since 1990 and works with the Bank Of England to help enforce regulations.
 Its members include UK Finance (UKF) and the Association of British Credit Unions Ltd (ABCUL).

 This is the movement of money away from its origin often disguising the source.
 Followed by the placement of the money into circulation through any organisation which regularly handles money.
 For example, banks and other financial institutions, travel money shops, casinos and other businesses which may handle cash.
 This can involve physically carrying money from one country to another regardless of limits.
 It can also include the purchase of high-value assets.
 Many auction houses for example still allow payments in cash of up to £8000 or more.
 Paying by cash is becoming increasingly unfamiliar but it still happens on a wide scale.